INDIRECT Formula in Excel (Table of Content)

 Now we will insert one more line above A and add another value as below picture.

 The formula will pick automatically F21 to F24.
-If we perform the same with normal SUM operation, the formula will change from F22 to F24.
+However, if we perform the same with normal SUM operation, the formula will change from F22 to F24.

 Example #2 – Lock Range

-We can also lock the range; with this, we can keep the formula as standard even when adding or deleting the rows.
+We can also lock the range; we can keep the formula as standard even when adding or deleting the rows.

 Consider a small range of data from C55 to C58 as below.